NLnetLabs/cascade/doc/manual/source/building.rst

 used by Cascade require it.
 You also need Rust because that’s the programming language that Cascade has been written in.

+Additionally, you need a few tools used by Cascade.
+However, they are installed together with Cascade in the steps below.

 C Toolchain
 """""""""""